 This is one reason why I limited myself to watching only one film a week in the past (for good reason).
 Here’s the thing: When you consume too much of something too quickly, be it food, movies, or what have you, your experience of it gets saturated and you don’t enjoy it as much.
 In the above example, if you have not watched a film in a while, you’re going to enjoy watching it (assuming it’s a good film).
-If you keep watching too many films in a short period of time like I did, then you’re not going to enjoy them as much (provided your nature is more introverted) no matter how good they are because you are not able to savor and process the experience of watching a single film.
+If you keep watching too many films in a short period of time like I did, then you’re not going to enjoy them as much no matter how good they are because you are not able to savor and process the experience of watching a single film.
 This goes back to having fewer quality experiences, but better.

 Sensory overload occurs when we have one or more sources of stimulus occurring at once from overstimulation.
 This can be triggered by any number of things including sight, sound, smell, touch, taste, or some combination.
 Let me explain with some everyday examples.